 What Will the Insurance Underwriters Want to Know About You?

 Generally, the first step in applying for life insurance coverage will be to fully complete an application for coverage.
-This will entail providing more “basic” details such as your:
+This will entail providing more “basic” details such as your smoking status, age, family and personal health history, how much you drink alcohol, and if you participate in any risky hobbies.

 In addition to the basic application for coverage, the life insurance company’s underwriters will likely want to know more in-depth details regarding your abscess pneumonia.
 Therefore, you may also be required to answer additional questions such as some or all of the following: